 When a character can't bring themselves to properly confess their love, so they either make a statement to similar effect or one that is totally unrelated.
 The character on the receiving end of the pseudo-confession usually understands what they mean, often responding with something along the lines of "I [first character's statement] too."

 .
 May be related to Cannot Spit It Out

 open/close all folders

-- A recent advertisement for Bud Light has a man with trouble spitting out "I love you" to his ladyfriend but has no such problems when it comes to his beer.
+- An advertisement for Bud Light has a man with trouble spitting out "I love you" to his ladyfriend but has no such problems when it comes to his beer.

 - An ad for M&Ms had a woman confessing her love to Red.
 He replies with the uninspiring (but technically correct) statement, "I love... too."